Fear of Friday the 13th is known as triskaidekaphobes.

 What’s In A Name

 Friday has been considered unlucky since the late 1300s.
 Some link this correlation to the publication of The Canterbury Tales by Geoffrey Chaucer.
-But there are older occurrences that suggest Friday being unlucky resides in older events.
+But there are older occurrences that suggest Friday being unlucky resides in older events and lore.

 Many cultures have linked Friday to being a bad day to travel or start new projects.
-In the modern era, it’s been linked to a bad for releasing new products.
+In the modern era, it’s been linked to being a bad day for releasing new products on the commercial market.

-Historically humans have an adverse reaction to change.
+As mentioned earlier, historically humans have an adverse reaction to change.
 We like things to say the same.
-Anything that represents transition therefore often takes on an ominous overtone of superstition.
+“The devil you know is better than the one you don’t” is an old adage that reflects this lack of desire for anything to change.
+Even if it’s a bad thing.
+So anything that represents transition, therefore often takes on an ominous overtone of superstition.

 Donald Dossey, founder of the Stress Management Center and Phobia Institute in Asheville, North Carolina is also a folklore historian and author of Holiday Folklore, Phobias and Fun.
 He has said “fear of Friday the 13th is rooted in ancient, separate bad-luck associations with the number 13 and the day Friday.
 The two unlucky entities ultimately combined to make one super unlucky day“.

 Friday the 13th remains the most prevalent superstition in the Western world.
 Many notable historical figures suffered from the phobia.
-Winston Churchill, Christopher Columbus, J. Paul Getty, Napoleon and President Franklin D. Roosevelt for instance.
+Some you find surprising: Winston Churchill, Christopher Columbus, J. Paul Getty, Napoleon and President Franklin D. Roosevelt for instance.

-According to the National Geographic “It’s been estimated that in the U.S. $800 or $900 million is lost in business on this day because people will not fly or do business they would normally do.”
+According to the National Geographic “It’s been estimated that in the U.S. $800 or $900 million are lost in business on this day because people will not fly or conduct trade, negotiations, legal communications or contracts that they would normally do.”

-According to the Dutch Centre for Insurance Statistics (CVS) on June 12, 2008, stated that “fewer accidents and reports of fire and theft occur when the 13th of the month falls on a Friday than on other Fridays, because people are preventatively more careful or just stay home.
+According to the Dutch Centre for Insurance Statistics (CVS) on June 12, 2008, they stated that “fewer accidents and reports of fire and theft occur when the 13th of the month falls on a Friday than on other Fridays, because people are preventatively more careful or just stay home.
 Statistically speaking, driving is slightly safer on Friday the 13th, at least in the Netherlands; in the last two years, Dutch insurers received reports of an average 7,800 traffic accidents each Friday; but the average figure when the 13th fell on a Friday was just 7,500.”
+Not a big dip, but enough that the Insurance industry took notice.

 It’s Not A Pagan Thing

+Liking or honoring the 13th isn’t restricted to modern day pagans, it’s been in our history for quite sometime.
 In many pre-Christian cultures Friday is linked to a day of worship.
 In many pagan societies it’s the day to receive blessings from the gods.
-Many pagan cultures chose this 6th day of the week to celebrate and honor their gods/goddesses for the gifts they had received in the days prior and to petition their chosen deity for favor in the days of the coming week.
+Many pagan cultures chose this 6th day of the week (Friday) to celebrate and honor their gods/goddesses for the gifts they had received in the days prior and to petition their chosen deity for favor in the days of the coming week.

 Egyptians believe life was a quest for spiritual ascension.
 This journey walks through 13 levels.
 The first 12 in this life and after transition, the thirteenth in the eternal afterlife.
 The number 13 in this case symbolizes death as a glorious and desirable transformation.

-Many suggest it’s from this practice that the idea of transition and change are not linked to negative energies, but rather to the positive energies of enlightenment and journey to the Divine.
+Many suggest it’s from this practice that the idea of transition and change are not linked to negative energies, but rather to the positive energies of enlightenment and journey to the Divine upon physical death.

 A 27,000-year-old carving known as the “Earth Mother of Laussel” found near the Lascaux caves in France is cited as an icon of matriarchal spirituality.
 She is depicted as a female figure holding a crescent-shaped horn bearing 13 notches.
-Some suggest those notches represent the number of lunar and menstrual cycles in a year (13 x 28 = 364 days).
+Some suggest those notches represent the number of lunar and menstrual cycles in a year (13 x 28 = 364 days; in one of the calendars of the ancient world).

 The name “Friday” is derived from the Norse deities Frigg (goddess of marriage and fertility), or Freya (goddess of sex and fertility), both of which are honored on the sixth day of the week.
 Frigg/Freya corresponds to the Roman goddess Venus and from who they named the sixth day of the week in her honor “dies Veneris.”